nmattei/cmps6790/_projects/Project1/Project1.md

 Submit the resulting .ipynb to [Canvas](https://tulane.instructure.com/)

 ## Grading Rubric
-* (10 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
+* (5 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
   * You should, using Markdown in your notebook, clearly label all parts of the project..
   * **Hint:** Copy this markdown into a notebook cells and *start from there!*.
-* Scrape Your Competitor's Data (10 pts)
+* (5 pts) Scrape Your Competitor's Data
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.
   * Table is displayed.
-* Tidy the Top 50 Solar Flare Data (10 pts)
+* (5 pts) Tidy the Top 50 Solar Flare Data
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.
   * Table is displayed.
-* Scrape the NASA Data (15 pts)
+* (5 pts) Scrape the NASA Data
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.
   * Table is displayed.
-* Tidy the NASA the Table (15 pts)
+* (5 pts) Tidy the NASA the Table
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.
   * Table is displayed.
-* Replication (10 pts)
+* (5 pts) Replication
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.
   * Interpretation and discussion is appropriate.
-* Integration (15 pts)
+* (10 pts) Integration
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.
   * Table is displayed.
-* Analysis (15 pts)
+* (10 pts) Analysis
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.
   * Graphs are clean and well labeled.